joychopda/CyberNews-Scraper/README.md

 # CyberNews-Scraper

 Perfect — thanks for the clarification.
-Here’s the updated and final README.md, now with accurate dependency breakdowns based on script functionality (CSV vs PDF):
+Here’s the updated and final README.md, now with accurate dependency breakdowns based on script functionality (Excel vs PDF):

 ⸻